 First, check the electrical connection under the passenger seat and make sure nothing is loose or disconnected.

 If the occupant detection sensor is defective, it needs to be replaced.
-The first thing you need to do is call your Kia dealer and check if there is a recall open for your vehicle.
+You first need to call your Kia dealer and check if a recall is open for your vehicle.

 You may trigger the airbag / SRS warning :